Aryanzutshi/VitalVault/README.md

 - Solidity: Smart contract programming for handling permissions, access control, and secure transactions on the Ethereum blockchain.

-- Ethereum: The decentralized platform for deploying the VitalVault smart contracts and managing encrypted health records.
+- Ethereum: The decentralized platform for deploying the VitalVault smart contracts.

 Development Tools: